marchoag/marchoag/README.md

 🎙 You probably know me from my podcast (google "autonomous cars podcasts" and I should be your first organic result).

-⚖️ I'm a California-licensed tech startup attorney ([marchoaglaw.com](url);) focused on AI and helping EU founders expand to the US.
+⚖️ I'm a California-licensed tech startup attorney ([Marc Hoag Law](https://marchoaglaw.com)) focused on AI and helping EU founders expand to the US.

 💻 I founded a venture-backed startup and spun out a few others, and currently sit on the advisory board of an SF-based teleops startup.